frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 My Kyria uses all 6 columns on each hand.
 However, the lower inner column keys are absent.
 There are three thumb keys on each side.
 The left side has an OLED and an encoder, while the right side has neither.

 The controller is a Pro Micro with 32kB flash.
-Currently this might compile or work properly only on a v1 keyboard.
+Currently this keymap might compile or work properly only on a v1 keyboard.

+### Features

+#### Platform-independent shortcuts

+A set of shortcuts which can be switched at run-time for macOS, Windows, or Linux. macOS shortcuts are pretty stable, Windows and Linux still need work.
+For more info, see `os_shortcuts.h/c` and `os_shortcut_defs.h`.

+#### Comborolls

+I have a userspace implementation of combos called "[comboroll](docs/comborolls.md)" to avoid timing issues with QMK's overlapping combos.
+See `combo_defs.h` for combo definitions and `comboroll.h/c` for the implementation.

+#### Custom edit modifiers

+This is platform independent shortcuts taken to the max.
+I can never reliably remember which modifiers do what to the arrow keys on which platform so I've defined a set of custom modifiers.
+See the EDIT layer below.

+#### Custom layer switching

+Layer switching is done with custom code, so that a. shifted and custom keys can be emitted on the tap and b. so that the layer activates immediately for faster access to the keys in the layer.
+See `layer_tap_toggle.c/h`.

 ## Layers

-Note: if the images below show 4 thumb keys on the right hand, go to the [v35](https://github.com/frogm0uth/keyboard-firmware/tree/kyria-v35/kyria-rsthd-prime#layers) branch to see proper versions.l
+Note: if the images below show 4 thumb keys on the right hand, go to the [v35](https://github.com/frogm0uth/keyboard-firmware/tree/kyria-v35/kyria-rsthd-prime#layers) branch to see proper versions.

 There are a total of 6 layers.
 The first is the main alpha layer.
 The other layers are activated with either a thumb or pinky.
 All are hold-to-activate but the layer can be locked on with the top corner keys.
 Press one of these or the layer key to turn the layer off.

-Layer switching is done with custom code, so that a. shifted and custom keys can be emitted on the tap and b. so that the layer activates immediately for faster access to the keys in the layer.
-See `layer_tap_toggle.c/h`.

-The layers have OS-specific shortcuts in various places.
-The platform (macOS, Windows, Linux) can be selected at run-time.
-For more info, see `os_shortcuts.h/c` and `os_shortcut_defs.h`. macOS shortcuts are pretty stable, Windows and Linux still need work.

 ### ALPHA